Wiener--Ito integral representation in vector valued Gaussian stationary random fields: Multiple Wiener--It o integrals with respect to vector valued random spectral measures

-Next we want to rewrite the random variables with finite second moments which are measurable with respect the $\sigma$-algebra generated by the elements of a vector valued Gaussian stationary random field in an appropriate form which enables us to rewrite also the random sums defined in~(\ref{1.1}) in a form that helps in the study of their limit behaviour.
-In the scalar valued case, i.e. when $d=1$ we could do this with the help of the introduction of multiple Wiener--It\^o integrals.
-We could rewrite with their help the random sums~(\ref{1.1}) in a form that provided great help in the study of the limit theorems we were interested in.
-Next we show that a similar method can be applied also in the case of vector valued Gaussian stationary fields.
+Next we want to rewrite the random variables with finite second moments which are measurable with respect the $\sigma$-algebra generated by the elements of a vector valued Gaussian stationary random field in an appropriate form, which enables us to rewrite also the random sums defined in~(\ref{1.1}) in a form that helps in the study of their limit behaviour.
+In the scalar valued case, i.e., when $d=1$ we could do this with the help of multiple Wiener--It\^o integrals.
+We could rewrite the random sums~(\ref{1.1}) with their help in such a form that provided great help in the study of the limit theorems we were interested in.
+Next we show that a similar method can be applied also in the case of vector valued Gaussian stationary random fields.
 To do this first we have to define the multiple Wiener--It\^o integrals also in the vector valued case.
 We start the definition of multiple Wiener--it\^o integrals in this case with the introduction of the following notation.

 Let $X(p)=(X_1(p),\dots,X_d(p))$, $EX(p)=0$, $p\in{\mathbb Z}^\nu$, be a vector valued stationary Gaussian random field with some matrix valued spectral measure $G=(G_{j,j'})$, $1\le j,j'\le d$.
 Let $Z_G=(Z_{G,1},\dots,Z_{G,d})$ be a vector valued random spectral measure corresponding to it which is chosen in such a way that $X_j(p)=\int e^{i(p,x)}Z_{G,j}(\,dx)$ for all $p\in {\mathbb Z}^\nu$ and $1\le j\le d$.
 Let us consider the (real) Hilbert space ${\cal H}$ of square integrable random variables measurable with respect to the $\sigma$-algebra generated by the random vectors $X(p)$, $p\in{\mathbb Z}^\nu$.
 More generally, let us consider a (possibly generalized) matrix valued spectral measure $G=(G_{j,j'})$, $1\le j,j'\le d$, and a vector valued random spectral measure $Z_G=(Z_{G,1},\dots,Z_{G,d})$ corresponding to it, where the matrix valued spectral measures $G_{j,j'}$ and vector valued random spectral measures $Z_{G,j}$ are defined either on the torus $[-\pi,\pi)^\nu$ or on ${\mathbb R}^\nu$, and consider the (real) Hilbert space ${\cal H}$ of the square integrable (real valued) random variables, measurable with respect to the $\sigma$-algebra generated by the random variables of the vector valued random spectral measures $Z_G$ with the usual scalar product in this space.
 We would like to write the elements of the Hilbert space ${\cal H}$ in the form of a sum of multiple Wiener--It\^o integrals with respect to the vector valued random spectral measure $Z_G$.
 I shall construct these Wiener--It\^o integrals in this section, and I prove some of their important properties.